Red Rockers

-Red Rockers were an American musical band from New Orleans, Louisiana, United States, active from 1979 to 1985.
+Red Rockers are an American musical band from New Orleans, Louisiana, United States, active from 1979 to 1986, and reunited as of 2023.
 Originally formed as a hard-charging punk rock band, they changed their style to a smoother, more melodic sound and released two albums in the new wave vein of their record label, 415.
 They are best known for their 1983 hit single "China".

 History

 Origins

 The band was formed as a trio in 1979 by John Thomas Griffith (rhythm guitar and vocals), James Singletary (lead guitar), and Darren Hill (bass guitar).
 Under the short-lived pseudonyms of "Stunn", "James Jett", and "Derwood", with various stand-ins as "Drummur", they played punk rock as The Rat Finks.
 The group members were deeply influenced by the relatively new punk scene, and they were particularly moved by the radical political songs and styles of The Clash and The Dils.
 After a period of reassessment, they took on a permanent drummer, Patrick Butler Jones, and resumed use of their real names.
 They changed the name of the band itself, drawing on Darren Hill's favorite song by The Dils – "Red Rockers Rule".
 (In their live performances, The Dils in fact performed two different songs, "Red Rockers" and "Red Rockers Rule", but neither one was committed to vinyl until well after Red Rockers had released their own first record.)